mosip/mosip-infra/deployment/v3/utils/onboard/partner/README.md

 * **partnerType**: Partner types are pre-populated in `partner_type` table of `mosip_pms` DB and must not be altered.
 * **policyType**:  One of `Auth/DataShare/CredentialIssuance`
 * **authTokenType**: One of `random/partner/policy`
 * **partnerDomain**: One of `AUTH/DEVICE/FTM`.
-These values are specified as `mosip.kernel.partner.allowed.domains` property in `kernel-mz.properties` file.
+These values are specified as `mosip.kernel.partner.allowed.domains` property in `kernel-default.properties` file.
 For registration devices specify DEVICE.
 * **app_id**: App Id from where certificate has to be pulled.
 Generally IDA.
 * **cert_source**: `internal/generated/provided`.
 Cert may be already inside mosip, or has been provided external or needs to be generated.
 * **overwrite**: Applicable with `cert_source==generated`.
 Whether to regenerate.